 New laws on self-defense crop up all the time and can vary widely from state to state.
 They may also have minor, but crucial differences in their language and application.
-To learn more about self-defense laws in your state and whether they would apply to you, contact a local criminal law attorney for a free case review.
+To learn more about self-defense laws in your state and whether they would apply to you, contact a local criminal defense attorney.